Yves33/pygpac_tests/backend/backend_issues.md

 =========
 + I'd think that this is due to context switching, but don't know how to set appropriate context.
 + surprised that it does not work with SDL2 backend (which is very close to pygame).
 + sdl2, pyglet and glfw are supposed to run single thread. should not be necessary to overwrite on_gl_activate.
++ of note, pygame imgui integration uses FixedPipelineRender, Whereas all others use ProgrammablePipelineRendered

 Requirements:
 =============